Jorge Soler Player Props: Marlins vs. Pirates

 Jorge Soler At The Plate

-- Soler leads Miami in total hits (67) this season while batting .252 with 33 extra-base hits.
+- Soler has 67 hits, which leads Miami hitters this season, while batting .248 with 33 extra-base hits.

-- He ranks 93rd in batting average, 40th in on base percentage, and eighth in slugging among the qualifying hitters in MLB action.
+- Among qualifying hitters, he ranks 96th in batting average, while his on-base percentage ranks 50th and he is 11th in slugging.

-- In 34.2% of his games this year, Soler has had at least one RBI.
-He's picked up more than one in 16.4% and driven in three or more of his team's runs in five contests.
+- Soler has an RBI in 25 of 74 games this year, with multiple RBI in 12 of them.
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 33 of 73 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.